FREQUENTLY ASKED QUESTIONS

 The demographic study conducted prior to the High School opening in 2005 and the Primary School in Jamestown opening in 2008, predicted a steep incline in student growth and the need for additional land purchase and plans for an additional elementary school, additions to existing facilities, etc. However, the financial crisis of 2008, all but stopped LR’s growth.
 The Department of Elementary and Secondary Education (DESE) enrollment reports show three (3) more LR students in 2015 compared to 2008.

 In 2015, the district conducted an in-depth demographic study.
 The predicted student growth was slow and gradual.
 The district updated the demographic study in 2018.
 The 2018 updated study predicted the student growth to continue, but the rate of growth was adjusted downward based on the past three years data.

 Not all new housing brings new students to LR.
 The national average is 0.40 students per new single-family home.
-In the LR District there are only 0.129 school-age children per each new single-family home built.
+The 2021 demographic study predicts there will be 0.5 school age children per each new single-family home built.